202306-NEA-DZ-FEW/student-store-team-2/README.md

-# LaCité Website
+# MadauraStore Website

-Welcome to LaCité, a fully-responsive web application platform for students to lend, borrow, sell, and buy new and used items of different categories from each other.
+Welcome to MadauraStore, a fully-responsive web application platform for students to lend, borrow, sell, and buy new and used items of different categories from each other.

 ## Table of Contents
 - [Features](#features)